 How many interviewers does Tuck have?

-- Submitting a resume and a short essay.
+- Submit a resume and short essay,

-- Conducting a mock interview.
+- Conduct a mock interview, and

 What do you look for when evaluating TAA candidates’ applications?